hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 ### Step 2: Configure Bridged Adapter Network

-To configure the virtual machine network, it depends on if you are using VirtualBox or VMware.
-If you are using VirtualBox, then you will need to perform some steps to generate a unique IP address that can appear on the network.
-However, for VMware users, this feature is enabled by default.

 ### VirtualBox User

 Open VirtualBox Manager.
 If your Guest VM is running, it will need to be stopped.